How Big Should A Betta Fish Tank Be (For optimal health)

 When choosing a tank for your betta fish, I suggest looking around and comparing functionality.
 Ensure that there is suitable heating, lighting, and filtering, which you can easily replace should they malfunction.

-Providing good betta fish care starts with your choice of tank, so don’t be sucked in by a tank just because it has been labeled as a betta fish tank when there may be other more suitable and cheaper tanks available.
+Providing good betta fish care starts with your choice of tank, so don’t be sold on a tank just because it has been labeled as a betta fish tank, especially when there may be other more suitable and cheaper tanks available.

 Because I understand the difficulties when shopping for your first betta tank, I have provided a list below of my favorite choices.
 The listed tanks vary in size but are the best betta fish tanks that I have had experience with and are suitable for new and experienced fish keepers.